SUPER DTP students are encouraged to undertake an internship during the course of their studies to support their personal and career development.

 - liaising and building networks with officials in national administrations, researchers, other international organisations and member country Delegations.

-The majority of internships are based in Paris, France and are 1 to 6 months in duration on a full-time basis.
+The majority of internships are based in Paris, France and are full time for 1 to 6 months.
 Interns receive a contribution to living expenses of ~700€/mnth.
-Find our more on the OECD website.
-Recruitment is ongoing, apply anytime.

 STEM Ambassador Programme